 By law, households where all participating members receive cash benefits from another means-tested program like Supplemental Social Security Income (SSI), TANF, or General Assistance are categorically eligible for SNAP.
 States can adopt a BBCE policy, which expands SNAP categorical eligibility to households that receive non-cash benefits funded by TANF or Maintenance of Effort (MOE) funds.
 Under BBCE, a state aligns its asset and income limits with the TANF non-cash benefit program that confers categorical eligibility.
-While certain eligibility criteria are deemed for BBCE households, as they are for other categorically eligible households, these households must provide documentation of income and certain expenses to calculate benefits.
+When households are deemed BBCE households, they are still required to provide documentation of income and expenses to calculate benefits.
 BBCE households must also meet all other SNAP rules and have net incomes low enough to qualify for a SNAP benefit.

-Nebraska currently utilizes this option.
-Nebraska expanded categorical eligibility with broad-based eligibility requirements through the Expanded Resource Program (ERP).
-Only liquid resources that exceed \$25,000 affect eligibility.
-Non-liquid resources are excluded.
+Nebraska currently utilizes this option and has expanded categorical eligibility with broad-based eligibility requirements through the Expanded Resource Program (ERP) by excluding non-liquid resources as only liquid resources that exceed \$25,000 affect eligibility.

-On May 26, 2021, the Nebraska Legislature passed LB108 into law.
-LB108 (2021) increased the gross income limit for all Expanded Resource Program (ERP) households to 165% of the FPL.
-On June 6, 2023, the Nebraska Legislature passed LB227 into law.
-LB227 (2023) extended the gross income limit at 165% of the FPL through September 30, 2025.
+On May 26, 2021, the Nebraska Legislature passed LB108 into law which increased the gross income limit for all ERP households to 165% of the FPL.
+On June 6, 2023, the Nebraska Legislature passed LB227 into law which extended the gross income limit at 165% of the FPL through September 30, 2025.
+The increased gross income limit may only be applied to BBCE or ERP households.